-Each year, awards are given to students in the areas of writing (poetry, fiction, nonfiction) and visual art.
+Each year, awards are given to students in the areas of writing (poetry, fiction, nonfiction) and visual art through submissions to the dime literary magazine

-ACADEMIC PROBATION AND SUSPENSION POLICY
+ACADEMIC PROBATION & SUSPENSION

 Each student's academic status is assessed at the end of every fall, spring, and summer term, whether the student is full-time or part-time for that term.
 The following policy outlines the College's academic expectations.